alex/what-happens-when/README.rst

 Read this in `简体中文`_ (simplified Chinese), `日本語`_ (Japanese), `한국어`_
 (Korean) and `Spanish`_.
 NOTE: these have not been reviewed by the alex/what-happens-when maintainers.

+The detailed explanation you provided covers a comprehensive view of what happens when you type "google.com" into your browser's address bar and press enter.
+Here's a summary of the key steps involved:

+Keyboard Input: The process starts with the user typing "google.com" into the browser's address bar.
+The browser's auto-complete functions may provide suggestions as you type.

+Enter Key Pressed: When the "Enter" key is pressed, an electrical circuit is closed, which generates a keycode for the key press.
+This keycode is sent to the computer's operating system via USB or other connections.

+OS Interrupt (Windows): On Windows, an interrupt is triggered, and a WM_KEYDOWN message is sent to the application.

+OS Interrupt (macOS): On macOS, an NSEvent is sent to the app, which processes the key press event.

+OS Interrupt (Linux): On Linux, the Xorg server listens for keycodes, processes them, and forwards the information to the active window or application.

+Parse URL: The browser parses the URL, extracts the protocol (http), the resource ("/"), and checks if it's a URL or a search term.

+Convert Non-ASCII Characters: Non-ASCII Unicode characters in the hostname (if present) are converted using Punycode encoding.

+Check HSTS List: The browser checks its HSTS list to determine whether to use HTTPS for the request.

+DNS Lookup: The browser checks its DNS cache, and if the domain isn't found, it performs a DNS lookup by sending a request to the DNS server.

+ARP Process: If needed, an ARP process is performed to resolve the IP address of the DNS server or default gateway.

+Opening of a Socket: The browser requests a socket connection to the destination server, specifying the IP address and port number.

+TLS Handshake: If the website uses HTTPS, a TLS handshake is initiated to establish a secure connection between the client and the server.

+HTTP Protocol: The browser sends an HTTP request to the server, requesting the page content.

+HTTP Server Request Handling: The server handles the request, processes the URL and headers, and generates a response.
+This may involve server-side scripting and database queries.

+HTML Parsing: The browser parses the HTML content, constructs a Document Object Model (DOM), and renders the page.

+CSS Interpretation: CSS files are parsed, and the styles are applied to the DOM elements to render the page with the correct styles.

+Page Rendering: The browser constructs a render tree, calculates the layout, and renders the page.
+Complex rendering steps are involved when elements are floated, absolutely or relatively positioned, etc.

+GPU Rendering: Depending on the available hardware and software, GPU rendering may be used to accelerate graphics rendering for better performance.

+Window Server: The rendered page layers are sent to the window server for compositing and display.

+Post-rendering and User-Induced Execution: After rendering, the browser executes JavaScript code, plugins may run, and additional network requests can be made.
+The page may be modified, and another round of rendering may occur.

+This comprehensive process ensures that when you type "google.com" and press enter, your browser fetches and displays the Google homepage.
+It involves a complex interplay of hardware, software, and network components to make this happen seamlessly.

 Table of Contents
 ====================